pmurati/MDSCorrelationAnalysis/README.md

 ### Gradient descent

-In the following, we will define the cost function $`J`$ which is going to be minimized, given:
+In the following, we will define the loss function $`J`$ which is going to be minimized, given:
 - an initial correlation matrix $`d_{\rho}(i,j)`$ of $`n`$ time series
 - a random configurations of cartesian coordiantes $`\bold{x}_{1},\dots,\bold{x}_{n}\in\R`$, arranged in the matrix
 ```math